Skyscanner/backpack-react-native/UNRELEASED.md

   - Fixed issue where `BpkHorcrux` would occasionally possess the living.

 - react-native-bpk-component-text:
-  - Disabled font scaling for react native in react-native-bpk-component-text.
+  - Disabled font scaling for REACT NATIVE in react-native-bpk-component-text.